vegaprotocol/specs/protocol/0007-POSN-non_core_positions_api.md

 - If a party is subject to loss socialisation (its MTM gains get scaled down) the loss amount (forgone profit) should get recorded in realised PnL(<a name="0007-POSN-013" href="#0007-POSN-013">0007-POSN-013</a>)
 - If a party is subject to loss socialisation, the profits that could not be paid out due to loss socialisation is logged as "loss socialisation amount" which is accessible from API (<a name="0007-POSN-014" href="#0007-POSN-014">0007-POSN-014</a>)

-realised/unrealised PnL will remain the same, but during MTM, if we have to perform loss socialisation, we now keep track of the profits that could not be paid out.
-Loss soc. amount is the total amount that the party missed out on

 ## Definitions / glossary

 | Term        | Definition           |